CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/example-scale-configuration/mettler-toledo.md

 ![Mettler](./media/mettler-toledo/mettler-07.webp)

-## Assigning the defined Template to the weight scales
+## Assigning the Defined Template to the Weight Scales

     - Choose the Application option from the menu
-    - choose Straight weighing option
+    - Choose Straight weighing option
-    - choose Printout
+    - Choose Printout
-    - choose COM2
+    - Choose COM2
-    - choose COM2 again
+    - Choose COM2 again
-    - choose the Template name of the Template that was defined in the first step ('Template 1' in this example)
+    - Choose the Template name of the Template that was defined in the first step ('Template 1' in this example)
-    - click OK to save the changes.
+    - Click OK to save the changes.

 ![Mettler](./media/mettler-toledo/mettler-08.webp)